+While the Fund carries a provision for liquidity risk, there is limited liquidity risk.
 The Fund's trust deed provides for limited periodic withdrawal windows every three years.
-The Australian Chamber Orchestra Pty Limited will purchase up to \$500,000 worth of units on a pro-rata basis from unitholders wishing to participate in the withdrawal opportunity.
-Therefore, the Fund is not exposed to the liquidity risk of meeting unitholders' redemptions at these times.
+The Australian Chamber Orchestra Pty Limited will purchase up to \$500,000 value of units on a pro-rata basis from unitholders wishing to participate in a withdrawal opportunity.
+Therefore, the Fund is not exposed to liquidity risk to meet unitholders' redemptions at these times.
+In the first three withdrawal periods in July 2014, July 2017 and July 2020; the redemption value did not exceed \$500,000 and require redemptions to be allocated on a pro-rated basis.
+Further, the Trustee may approve or disallow a transfer of a unitholder's units in its absolute discretion.